Elmer R. Webster School: History

 In the 1910s, the population of Pontiac expanded from the core of the city outward, requiring the construction of neighborhood elementary schools to service the influx of population.
 Seminole Hills, on the west side of the city, was developed in 1916, and the school district acquired land in the area to construct this school.
-The district hired the Chicago architectural firm of Perkins, Fellows and Hamilton, who had designed two previous schools in Pontiac, to design the new school.
+The Pontiac school district hired the Chicago architectural firm of Perkins, Fellows and Hamilton, who had designed two previous schools in Pontiac, to design the new school.
 Work began in 1920, and the school was opened in 1921.
 An addition, also designed by Perkins, Fellows and Hamilton, was constructed the next year.

 Originally, an all-white school, Webster was integrated in the early 1970s.
-However, as Pontiac's population decreased, schools beghan closing, and Webster was shuttered in 2007.
+However, as Pontiac's population decreased, schools began closing, and Webster was shuttered in 2007.
 Micah 6 Community, a local non-profit, purchased the school in 2016, with plans to rehabilitate it into a community center.
-As of 2021, the building remained vacant, but Micah 6 Community plans to open the Webster Community Center in Spring 2023.
+It originally was planned to be opened Spring 2023, but the COVID-19 pandemic caused delays.